Unparalleled insight into system execution

 Instruction trace enables the non-intrusive debug of random time-related issues, which are difficult to replicate by stepping through the code, and the performance analysis of critical areas of software.
 Data trace optionally records address and register values from load and store instructions.
 Combined with the instruction trace this gives a complete record of execution.

-When trace is enabled, DS-5 begins to capture instructions and data.
+When trace is enabled, Development Studio begins to capture instructions and data.
 Trace can be downloaded from the trace buffer at any time, or once the capture is complete.
 Trace data is synchronized with the code view.
-DS-5 Professional Edition and DS-5 Ultimate Edition make it easy to configure trace for complex system topologies based around Armv7 and Armv8 respectively.
+Development Studio makes it easy to configure trace for complex system topologies based around Armv7 and Armv8 respectively.

 The Instrumentation Trace Macrocell (ITM) and System Trace Macrocell (STM) provide high-bandwidth, low latency “printf-style” instrumentation links.
-ITM and STM output is routed to the on-chip trace bus, and can be collected by the debugger and displayed in its Event Viewer or exported to a text file.
-Using the CoreSight Global Timestamp, trace from all these sources can be synchronized and cross referenced.
-Additionally, when using DSTREAM-ST, the ITM and STM trace data is live streamed to the host PC so that the DS-5 Debugger Events View can update and show the instrumentation trace data live from the target system.
+ITM and STM output is routed to the on-chip trace bus and can be collected by the debugger and displayed in its Event Viewer or exported to a text file.
+Using the CoreSight Global Timestamp, trace from all these sources can be synchronized and cross-referenced.
+Additionally, when using DSTREAM-ST, the ITM and STM trace data is live streamed to the host PC so that the Arm Debugger Events Viewer can update and show the instrumentation trace data live from the target system.

 Using Tracepoints and Filters

-By default, DS-5 traces everything executed by a processor into a circular buffer.
+By default, Development Studio traces everything executed by a processor into a circular buffer.

 Trace start and trace stop points enable you to restrict trace to certain areas of the code.
 This is useful to optimize the analysis of certain functions when tracing to an ETB, or to prevent ETM FIFO overflows when the trace port is slow.